 Nestled next to Bartel Grassland Land & Water Reserve and in close proximity to the Important Bird Area-designated Orland Grassland, Bobolink Meadow joins a cluster of incredible natural areas that offer remarkable open space for plants and animals to thrive.
 Thanks to an extensive restoration project conducted in partnership with

-Openlands, the Chicago Department of Aviation and the Chicago District of the Army Corps of Engineers, the 918-acre Bobolink Meadow recently earned designation as an Illinois Land & Water Reserve.
+Openlands, the Chicago Department of Aviation and the Chicago District of the US Army Corps of Engineers, the 918-acre Bobolink Meadow recently earned designation as an Illinois Land & Water Reserve.

 “By building off of Bartel Grassland, we knew we were taking another big step in implementing a large-scale conservation plan, and we had very good reason to believe that Tinley Creek wetlands restoration would be highly beneficial both to grassland nesting birds, which are, as a suite of species, increasingly rare, but also would have significant benefits for migratory bird species,” says Joe Roth, Director of Restoration Programs for Openlands.